If you are a fan of cult movies and visiting the real-world locations that inspired the stories, consider The Lost Boys Tour in Santa Cruz.

 Filmed almost entirely around Santa Cruz County, The Lost Boys starred Patric, Haim, and Kiefer Sutherland, years before they became household names.
 And the storyline unfolded around the beaches, boardwalks, and bridges of Santa Cruz.
 Many of the locations where the movie was shot live on, and offer a unique opportunity to see the world of The Lost Boys firsthand—without the risk of running into any vampires.

-Mark the 30th anniversary of The Lost Boys by visiting some of the Santa Cruz locations it features—all marked and made easy with this downloadable location map produced by the Santa Cruz County Film Commission.
+Relive The Lost Boys movie by visiting some of the Santa Cruz locations featured in the film —all marked and made easy with this downloadable location map produced by the Santa Cruz County Film Commission.

 Extending along the coast of Monterey Bay, this famous oceanfront walkway is home to amusement park rides, shops, and music venues—and it also provided the backdrop for countless scenes in The Lost Boys.
 The historic Looff Carousel is featured prominently in one of the film’s earliest scenes, when Sutherland’s character and his vampire gang are introduced, while the massive Giant Dipper roller coaster looms large in the background of many nighttime scenes.